achalv/Boom/README.md

 This is Boom, a boilerplate I developed for quick and simple prototyping within the browser.

+>I personally don't use this any more because I think there are utils out there that are better.
+Feel free to go through this code, use it as you see fit, and let me know if you have something in mind.
+I guess you could say that Boom is deprecated.
+Sort of. :(

 This is far from perfect - I developed it at a hackathon, and I feel that until all loopholes have been closed, its use should be limited to quick proyotyping.

 Say you're at a hackathon and you're running out of time.
 You need to whip up a responsive front-end quickly, just for the sake of displaying your project, or showing off and saying - "Hey you - this project, yeah, IT FITS."